R · W · STOVER

 Sponsorship & Brand Partnerships

 If your brand fits the horror audience and you want a real voice talking about it, not an AI-sounding ad read, let's talk.
-Reels, full content cascades, franchise-month takeovers, and integrated newsletter spots.
+Reels, full content cascades, multi-week campaign runs, and integrated newsletter spots.
 Media kit, audience, and pricing all in one place.

 View the media kit